ArthurVal/tiago_lfc/README.md

 ##### Lightweight (`*_description`)

-Theses 'lightweight' dependencies contains only the required `*_description` folders use to build up tiago's urdf.
+The following commands fetch only the necessary the required `*_description` package use to build up tiago's urdf.

 > [!note]
 > TODO: Find a way to simplify this...